 I’m back on track with day 7 of my 24 day Christmas Recipe Posting Marathon.
 Somehow I got off track yesterday and ended up having to post days 6 & 7 today.
-Today’s post is for Savory Glazed Turkey Meatballs, which are one of my husband’s favorite appetizers.
+Today’s post is for glazed turkey meatballs with grape jelly and chili sauce, which are one of my husband’s favorite appetizers.
 These delectable morsels fairly melt in your mouth and are delicious any time of the year.
 I generally put them in a chafing dish and they make an awesome presentation for your guests.

 This recipe is from my sister’s blog, The Pudge Factor.
 She is a fabulous cook and if you get a chance, you should check out her blog.